Bankruptcy Frequently Asked Questions

 What is Bankruptcy?

-Bankruptcy is a legal proceeding through which a person who cannot pay his or her bills can get a fresh financial start.
-The right to file for bankruptcy is largely defined by federal law, although Pennsylvania and all state introduce some unique elements to proceedings.
+Bankruptcy is a legal proceeding wherein a person who cannot pay his or her bills can get a fresh financial start.
+The right to file for bankruptcy is largely defined by federal law.
+However, Pennsylvania and all state introduce some unique elements to proceedings.
 Furthermore, all bankruptcy cases are filed and handled in federal court.

 What can Bankruptcy do for me?